Security in Further and Higher Education: Keeping students safe

-Lisa Brooks-Lewis, Mental Health Manager, University Mental Health Advisers Network (invited)
+Lisa Brooks-Lewis, Mental Health Manager, University Mental Health Advisers Network (CONFIRMED)

 The University Mental Health Advisers Network is a national UK charity.
 We are a network of mental health specialists working in the Higher/Further Education sector.
 Members are dedicated to, and have a practical role in, providing support to students experiencing mental health difficulties.

 Refreshments & Networking Break